 Choosing a Firefox VPN addon or extension can be a difficult task.
 There are plenty of services that claim to be ‘free’ but are anything but.

 Often these extensions are doing extra things in the background that you wouldn’t expect or storing details on you to pay for their service.
-It’s my recommendation and others in the security industry that you only use Firefox VPN extensions from trusted and reputable VPN companies.
+It is my recommendation and others in the security industry that you only use Firefox VPN extensions from trusted and reputable VPN companies.

-Above are my five favourite Firefox VPN extensions but my overall choice is definitely ExpressVPN.
-It doesn’t really matter which you end up choosing as the five above all offer good value for money and most importantly, a decent service.
+Above are my seven favourite Firefox VPN extensions but my overall choice is definitely ExpressVPN.
+It doesn’t really matter which you end up choosing as the seven above all offer good value for money and most importantly, a decent service.

 How to install a Firefox VPN extension

-Installing a VPN plugin on Firefox is actually really simple.
+Installing a VPN plugin on Firefox is effortless and straightforward.

 You’ll first need to sign up for one of the VPN providers above.
 You can do that by clicking the orange link under each provider’s round-up above.

 Once you’ve signed up visit the Firefox Add-on page.
 Here you can search for your VPN provider and install the VPN extension directly into your Firefox browser.

 Simply click the VPN provider’s logo in the top-right corner of Firefox where you’ll be able to connect to a server of your choice.